MatthewYong/big_brains/TEST.md

 - These warnings can be ignored as they are needed for JQuery and Stripe

 ### Pep8 Online Validator
-- No errors were found on all the apps
+- No errors were found on the custom apps
 - Several warnings were found with a message that indicates that the **'line is too long'**.
 The warning won't affect the application and can be ignored

 ### Browser and Mobile testing